Event Summary

 • Reaching the economically inactive and considering mental health and long-term illness

-• Targeted interventions: what actually works
+• Targeted interventions and wraparound support: what actually works

 Sponsorship